nipy/nilabels/README.md

 ## Licence

-Copyright (c) 2017, Sebastiano Ferraris.
-LABelsToolkit (ex.
-LabelsManager) is provided as it is and it is available as free open-source software under
+Copyright (c) 2017, Sebastiano Ferraris. nilabel  (ex.
+LABelsToolkit ex.
+LabelsManager) is provided as it is and it is available as free open-source software under [MIT License](https://github.com/SebastianoF/nilabel/blob/master/LICENCE.txt)
-[MIT License](https://github.com/SebastianoF/nilabel/blob/master/LICENCE.txt)